An L.A. Bath Remodel Reveals a Wet Room-style Vibe

-- Homeowner: After renovating because of water damage, Liz and Kevin posted bath remodel on Sweeten
+- Homeowners: First-time homeowners Liz and Kevin posted a bath remodel on Sweeten

-- Primary renovation: Repairing water damage and remodeling the bathroom in a house established in 1923
+- Primary renovation: Repairing water damage and remodeling the bathroom in a house built in 1923

-Turn a must-do gut reno into a custom master bath remodel
+Turn a must-do gut reno into a custom primary bath remodel

 A general contractor that’s the right fit

 Liz had already received bids from two recommended contractors, she said, but neither wanted to do the dresser/vanity retrofit.
-“I wondered if I might have a different experience communicating with a woman contractor, if only I could find one,” remembered Liz.
-Then she came across Sweeten, posted their project and got a match with a woman-owned contracting firm.
+“I wondered if I might have a different experience communicating with a woman contractor if only I could find one,” remembered Liz.
+Then she came across Sweeten, posted their project, and was matched with a woman-owned contracting firm.
 “Her bid came in lower than the others,” Liz said, “and her communication was more clear and direct.”

 Build an on-trend bathroom with vintage-modern flair

 With a general contractor who’d take on the vanity challenge now checked off, Liz turned to other essentials.
-First, they needed to deal with the water stagnating under the floor.
-The room would have a clean, uncluttered, and functional aesthetic.
+They would deal with the water stagnating under the floor.
+The room would also have a clean, uncluttered, and functional aesthetic.
 Spa-like, but not sterile.
 “It’s a bathroom,” she said, “not a museum!”

 Creating a “wet room” feel

-They wanted a seamless look—the same tile for the bath floor and shower floor, no curb.
-They’d discussed basically keeping the floorplan, but breaking out with a separate shower and soaking tub.
-The contractor suggested instead that they move things around, repurposing the toilet alcove as a long, spacious stall comprising shower and tub.
+Initially, they planned for a seamless look—the same tile for the bath floor and shower floor, no curb.
+They’d discussed keeping the floorplan, but breaking out with a separate shower and soaking tub.
+The contractor suggested, however, that they move things around, repurposing the toilet alcove as a long, spacious stall comprising of a shower and tub.

 They had chosen a large, vintage-feel tile which was fine for the bathroom floor but not the shower floor.
 A small mosaic, instead, would allow a drainage slope, and a curb would be necessary to contain pooling water.
 “We struggled to get on board,” Liz said.
 “But once we did, it was smooth sailing.”
 Demolition revealed the water problem to be less serious than they’d feared.
 They were rolling.